Stasevi4/Magento_OrderBy/README.md

-Magneto_OrderBy
+Magento_OrderBy
 ===============

-Magneto  Order products By created date
+Magento  Order products By created date

 Sorting all product by date created.